 A sturdy 19th century frigate battles the storm as its salt-soaked crew steer it through the streets, desperately seeking refuge from the furious wind and waves.
 The captain bellows orders as the crew struggle with the sails and the figurehead wails with fear from beneath the bowsprit.

 Eventually, just as all seems lost, the figurehead spots land and gratefully the ship limps into the safety of the harbour.
-As the sails are dropped and the ship docks, the figurehead begins to sing an aria so sweet that an albatross climbs the rigging and soars high above the deck in an aerial dance to accompany the operatic figurehead.
+The figurehead begins to sing an aria so sweet that an albatross climbs the rigging and soars high above the deck in an aerial dance to accompany the operatic figurehead.
 The ship and crew are saved.

 Circo Rum Ba Ba can present two different types of shows with The Storm Ship (also available as The Light Ship for after dark)